jorio/Bugdom/README.md

 # Bugdom

+# THIS IS THE WORK-IN-PROGRESS BRANCH.
+The 3D renderer is being rewritten.
+Use branch 'master' if you just want to play the game.

 This is *Bugdom* running on modern macOS, Windows and Linux!
 This version, at https://github.com/jorio/Bugdom, is approved by Pangea Software.

 Get builds for macOS and Windows here: https://github.com/jorio/Bugdom/releases